VIIthaG/Coding-Shuttle-Course-Repo/README.md

+## Important Note:

+After Pulling or Cloning the repo locally onto your system, make sure you set the 'java' folder which would be present under the 'main' folder in your 'src' directory
+Furthermore make sure you set up maven right otherwise you can't get the application to run

 # Coding Shuttle Spring Boot Course Repo

 This repository contains my practice code and assignments from a Spring Boot course.
 It includes hands-on implementations of core Spring Boot concepts such as REST APIs, dependency injection, JPA, and database integration.